-Open your Bible to Luke chapter 11, we come back to Luke chapter 11 and again the inimitable and penetrating and wonderful teaching of the Lord Jesus Christ.
-Luke 11 verses 5 and following, a familiar and really unforgettable little story that Jesus tells here.
-It actually has a lot of humor in it and while Jesus didn’t say things that are actually funny or that make us laugh, we certainly see a warmth of His humor in this story because it's so much like life.
+Open your Bible to Luke chapter 11.
+We come back to Luke chapter 11, and again the inimitable, and penetrating, and wonderful teaching of the Lord Jesus Christ.
+Luke 11:5 and following, a familiar and really unforgettable little story that Jesus tells here.
+It actually has a lot of humor in it, and while Jesus didn’t say things that are actually funny or that make us laugh, we certainly see a warmth of His humor in this story because it's so much like life.

-In the fourth chapter of the book of Acts we read the testimony of those early believers, “For truly...verse 27...in this city there were gathered together against Thy holy servant Jesus, whom Thou didst anoint both Herod and Pontius Pilate along with the Gentiles and the people of Israel."
-Everybody got together to kill Jesus.
+In Acts 4 we read the testimony of those early believers, “For truly - ” verse 27 “ - in this city there were gathered together against Thy holy servant Jesus, whom Thou didst anoint, both Herod and Pontius Pilate, along with the Gentiles and the people of Israel - ” Everybody got together to kill Jesus.
 But verse 28 says, “To do whatever Your hand and Your purpose predestined.”
 What a statement.
 What a statement.
 Whatever it is that they did, it was predestined by God and predetermined by His purpose.

 Now God is sovereign and God is omnipotent.
 He knows the plan and He has the power to work the plan.
 He has perfect knowledge so there’s nothing to change the plan.
 He doesn’t need us to give Him more information and He doesn’t react to circumstances.

 You say, “Why are you telling us all of this?”
 Because all these realities about God raise the question of how our prayers matter, don’t they?
 Are you getting there?
 You started to say, “Well, you know, why would I bother to pray?
 All that seems to squelch my prayer life and my little requests.”
 And, of course, that’s one of the accusations that’s been made by people who reject reformed theology that if you have a strong view of God, if you have the biblical view of God, it just takes all the heart out of your praying.